 - preserve rare and fragile collections while also improving access to their content by providing digital surrogates of the items for use

-- build a collection of digital content relating to Northern Ireland’s documentary and cultural heritage to support research and PRONI’s education, outreach and exhibition programmes
+- build a collection of digital content about Northern Ireland’s documentary and cultural heritage to support research and PRONI’s education, outreach and exhibition programmes

-- enable people, regardless of location, to directly access and use a range of collection materials without having to visit PRONI
+- allow people, regardless of location, to directly access and use a range of collection materials without having to visit PRONI

 - engage with new audiences by making PRONI’s collections available online